 - Email (from student AU assigned email address) - firstname.lastname@example.org

 - Phone - (202) 885-8000.

-On January 31, 2020, a paper 1098T form for the calendar year 2019 will be mailed out to students who did not consent to receive the form electronically.
-You still may consent to receive your tax information electronically.
-Please note if you consent after January 30, 2020, then your form will be available to view within 5-7 business days.
+On January 31, a paper 1098T form will be mailed out to students who did not consent to receive the form electronically.
+You may consent to view your tax information electronically at any time.

 Current students who consented to receive the 1098-T form electronically, may access the form at the student portal, per the steps below.